betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 #### `failsafe_stick_threshold`

-For GPS Return, the angle in degrees that the sticks must be 'wiggled' away from centre in order to return control to the pilot, assuming the signal has already recovered.
+For GPS Return, the angle in degrees that the sticks must be 'wiggled' away from center in order to return control to the pilot, assuming the signal has already recovered.

-The idea is that as the quad flies home, the pilot leaves the sticks centred.
+The idea is that as the quad flies home, the pilot leaves the sticks centered.
 Once they get video back, and see that Rx signal has returned, moving the sticks allows the pilot to regain control at a time that suits them, rather than just immediately signal returns.

 #### `rx_min_usec`